 I’m excited to spend Christmas eve in the air and land in Tokyo on Christmas afternoon.
 I’m excited, too, for all of the next week.
 Not only to see and experience Japan, but also because this next week is perennially my favorite of the year, no matter where on the globe I find myself.

-I deeply enjoy the week between Christmas and New Year’s and consider it the proverbial Sunday week of the year: all things seem to feel slower and quieter, deeper and stiller.
+I deeply enjoy the week between Christmas and New Year’s.
+I consider it the proverbial Sunday week of the year.
+All things seem to feel slower and quieter, deeper and stiller.

 And while there’s a hundred different ways you can do this, I’ve developed a little e-book of the strategy I personally have used for the last 6 years (and will continue this year in Japan, probably on the long bullet train ride crossing the country!).

-You can explore my annual year-closing/year-welcoming ritual called – Soul + Strategy: The Ultimate Left Brain Right Brain Workbook 2018 – here on my website or on Amazon.
+You can explore my annual year-closing/year-welcoming ritual.
+It is called – Soul + Strategy: The Ultimate Left Brain Right Brain Workbook 2018.
+Find it here on my website or on Amazon.

 (and yes, visiting Japan was one of the intentions I set when I completed the workbook this past year!)